Accretion properties of X-ray AGN: Evidence for radiation-regulated obscuration with redshift-dependent host galaxy

 \subsection{Specific accretion rate distribution calculation}

 This section describes the algorithm adopted in this work to estimate the SARD of the X-ray selected AGN from Section \ref{Sec:Data_reduc} based on their inferred X-ray luminosities (refer to Section \ref{subsec:xray_spectroscopy}) and stellar masses (refer to Section \ref{subsec:SED_fitting}).
-For each source, the posterior parameter distributions must be merged to obtain the SAR $\lambda_{SAR}=L_{\rm X}/M_\star$ posterior distribution.
-For sources with spectroscopic redshift, the stellar mass posterior can be straightforwardly merged with the X-ray spectroscopy posteriors, which includes information on obscuration level and intrinsic X-ray luminosity.
-However, for sources with photometric redshift, the parameter posteriors are matched based on redshift.
-Once the posteriors are matched, the PDF of the SAR of individual sources can be estimated.
+For each source, the posterior parameter distribution of both analyses must be merged to obtain the SAR $\lambda_{SAR}=L_{\rm X}/M_\star$ posterior distribution.
+For this, we attribute a stellar mass value to each parameter set $(N_{\rm H},\,L_{\rm X},\,z,\,\Gamma)$ constituting the X-ray spectroscopy posterior distribution.
+This $M_\star$ value is randomly drawn from a normal distribution parameterised by the SED results.
+For sources with spectroscopic redshift, the centre and the width of the normal distribution correspond respectively to the best-fit stellar mass and its 1-$\sigma$ uncertainty.
+For sources with photometric redshift, the posteriors are matched by redshift, meaning the process is identical but the redshift value within the parameter sets indicates which SED fitting result to use, i.e. the one of the nearest redshift bin.
+Now that each parameter set includes both the stellar mass and X-ray luminosity, the $\lambda_{SAR}$ value can be computed, resulting in the SAR posterior distribution for each individual source.
 Similarly to previous works \citep{Bongiorno_2016, Georgakakis_2017b, Aird_2018}, we re-scale the $\lambda_{SAR}$ to Eddington ratio units using the bolometric correction $L_{\rm bol} = 25\cdot L_{\rm X}(\rm 2-10\,keV)$ \citep[e.g.][]{Elvis_1994} and the scaling relation $M_{\rm BH} = 0.002 M_\star$ \citep{Marconi_2003} in the following way